Multilevel Preconditioning of Discontinuous-Galerkin Spectral Element Methods, Part I: Geometrically Conforming Meshes: Introduction

-While stability of such discretizations can be ensured, as will be seen below, essentially following standard lines, the issue of efficiently solving the resulting linear systems of equations seems to be much less clear.
-For quasi-uniform meshes and uniform (low) polynomial degrees a multigrid scheme, proposed in \cite{kanschat}, (covering actually convection-diffusion problems as well) does give rise to uniformly bounded condition numbers for diffusive problems provided that (i) the underlying hierarchy of meshes is {\em quasi-uniform} and (ii) the solution exhibits a certain (weak) regularity.
+The first group of results refers to {\em uniformly bounded} polynomial degrees.
+The multigrid scheme proposed in \cite{kanschat} gives rise to uniformly bounded condition numbers provided that (i) the underlying hierarchy of meshes is \emph{quasi-uniform} and (ii) the solution exhibits a certain (weak) regularity.
 This scheme has been extended in \cite{Kanschat2004} to locally refined meshes showing a similar performance without a theoretical underpinning though.
-Domain decomposition preconditioners investigated in \cite{AA1,AA2}, give rise to only moderately growing condition numbers.
-A two-level scheme in the sense of the \emph{auxiliary space method} (see, e.g., \cite{Brenner1996a,Oswald1996,Xu1996}) has been proposed in \cite{DLVZ2006} and shown to exhibit mesh-independent convergence again on quasi-uniform conforming meshes with a fixed uniform polynomial degree.
-In the framework of the auxiliary space method preconditioners providing uniformly bounded condition numbers for locally refined meshes under weak grading constraints and variable but uniformly bounded polynomial degrees have been developed in \cite{BCD,BCDM}, but again the results are valid only for a fixed bound on the polynomial degrees with constants depending on that bound.
+Domain decomposition preconditioners investigated in \cite{AA1,AA2} give rise to only logarithmically growing condition numbers when the mesh size decreases.
+A two-level scheme in the sense of the {\emph{auxiliary space method}} (see, e.g., \cite{Brenner1996a,Oswald1996,Xu1996}) is proposed in \cite{DLVZ2006} and shown to exhibit mesh-independent convergence again on quasi-uniform {geometrically} conforming meshes with a \emph{fixed} uniformly equal polynomial degree.
+In the framework of the auxiliary space method, preconditioners providing uniformly bounded condition numbers for locally refined meshes have been developed in \cite{BCD,BCDM} under weak grading constraints and for variable but uniformly bounded polynomial degrees.
+In all those results the condition numbers {\em depend on the bound} for the polynomial degrees.

-The state of the art concerning preconditioners that are robust with respect to the polynomial degrees is somewhat heterogeneous.
-Meanwhile a fairly good understanding has been developed for pure spectral discretizations, i.e. for a single polynomial patch \cite{CaHuQuZa06,CGQ2010,PaRo95,BeuSchneiSchwab}.
-In the DG context the current results seem to draw primarily from domain decomposition concepts, see, e.g., \cite{TW2005}.
-To our knowledge they are subject to two type of constraints, namely to geometrically conforming meshes and to uniform poynomial degrees $p$.
-The best known results seem to offer bounds on condition numbers of only logarithmic growth in $p$.